Null1x/SoundBoard-Pro/README.md

 ### 💜 Support the Project

-We are currently raising **1,000 ₽** to support development and release preparation.
+We are currently raising **$11 USD** to support development and release preparation.

 👉 **Support the project:**
 https://www.donationalerts.com/r/nullix